Eytan Deener-Agus is a junior at the University of Pennsylvania. He has played ultimate for 8 years and is currently Penn's Spirit Captain.

-In the past fifty years the sport of ultimate frisbee has grown from a backyard hippy hobby to an international competitive sport played from local middle school leagues to high school all the way through college and club teams across all ages and genders.
-Sometimes simply called, “ultimate,” the game is a team sport where teams of seven try to throw and catch a plastic disc in the opposing team’s end zone.
-It has a similar feel to football but incorporates the athleticism of soccer, high speed cutting of basketball with the intricate plays of lacrosse to create what we might call the “ultimate” sport.
+In the past 50 years, the sport of ultimate frisbee has grown from a backyard hippy hobby to an international competitive sport played from local middle school leagues to high school, all the way through college and club teams across all ages and genders.
+Sometimes simply called “ultimate,” the game is a team sport where teams of seven try to throw and catch a plastic disc in the opposing team’s end zone.
+It has a similar feel to football but incorporates the athleticism of soccer and high-speed cutting of basketball with the intricate plays of lacrosse to create what we might call the “ultimate” sport.

 While it might not be the first sport to come to mind, let me show you why ultimate frisbee is the best sport for children to play.